 It was natural that Henry III should wish to translate the body of the saintly Edward the Confessor into a more magnificent tomb behind the High Altar in his new church.
 This shrine survives and around it are buried a cluster of medieval kings and their consorts including Henry III, Edward I and Eleanor of Castile, Edward III and Philippa of Hainault, Richard II and Anne of Bohemia and Henry V.

-There are around 3,300 burials in the church and cloisters and the Abbey also contains over 600 monuments, and wall tablets – the most important collection of monumental sculpture anywhere in the country.
+There are around 3,300 burials in the church and cloisters and many more memorials.
+The Abbey also contains over 600 monuments, and wall tablets – the most important collection of monumental sculpture anywhere in the country.
 Notable among the burials is the Unknown Warrior, whose grave, close to the west door, has become a place of pilgrimage.
 Heads of State who are visiting the country invariably come to lay a wreath at this grave.